AdobeDocs/experience-manager-65.en/help/sites-administering/experience-fragments-target.md

 ## Removing ClientLibs from Experience Fragments exported to Target {#removing-clientlibs-from-fragments-exported-target}

-Experience Fragments [XFs] contain full html tags and all of the necessary Client Libraries (CSS/JS) to render the XF exactly as it was created by the XF Content Author.
+Experience Fragments contain full html tags and all of the necessary Client Libraries (CSS/JS) to render the fragment exactly as it was created by the Experience Fragment Content Author.
 This is by-design.

-When using an XF Offer with Target on a page that is being delivered by AEM, the Targeted page already contains all of the necessary Client Libraries.
-In addition, the extraneous html in the XF Offer is also not needed (see caveat section).
-Here is an psuedo-example of the html in an XF Offer:
+When using an Experience Fragment Offer with Adobe Target on a page that is being delivered by AEM, the Targeted page already contains all of the necessary Client Libraries.
+In addition, the extraneous html in the Experience Fragment Offer is also not needed (see [Considerations](#considerations)).

+The following is a psuedo-example of the html in an Experience Fragment Offer:

 ```html
 <!DOCTYPE>